-- 1. All buildings and structures erected within coastal high-hazard areas shall be elevated so that the lowest portion of all structural members supporting the lowest floor, with the exception of mat or raft foundations, piling, pile caps, columns, grade beams and bracing, is at or above the base flood elevation plus 3 feet or the design flood elevation, whichever is higher. - 1.1 Located at or above the design flood elevation, if the lowest horizontal structural member is oriented parallel to the direction of wave approach, where parallel shall mean less than or equal to 20 degrees (0.35 rad) from the direction of approach, or - 1.2 Located at the base flood elevation plus 1 foot (305 mm), or the design flood elevation, whichever is higher, if the lowest horizontal structural member is oriented perpendicular to the direction of wave approach, where perpendicular shall mean greater than 20 degrees (0.35 rad) from the direction of approach. - 2.
+- 1. All buildings and structures erected within coastal high-hazard and Coastal A Zones areas shall be elevated so that the bottom of the lowest horizontal lowest portion of all structural members supporting the lowest floor, with the exception of mat or raft foundations, piling, pile caps, columns, grade beams and bracing, is at or above the base flood elevation plus 3 feet or the design flood elevation, whichever is higher. - 2.
 Basement floors that are below grade on all sides are prohibited. - 3.
 The use of fill for structural support is prohibited. - 4.
-Minor grading, and the placement of minor quantities of fill, shall be permitted for landscaping and for drainage purposes under and around buildings and for support of parking slabs, pool decks, patios and walkways.

-Exception: Walls and partitions enclosing areas below the design flood elevation shall meet the requirements of Sections R322.3.4 and R322.3.5.

-- (C) The Florida Building Code, Building is hereby amended by the following technical amendments. - (1) Modify a definition in Section 1612.2 as follows:
+Minor grading, and the placement of minor quantities of fill, shall be permitted for landscaping and for drainage purposes under and around buildings and for support of parking slabs, pool decks, patios and walkways. - 5.
+Exception: Walls and partitions enclosing areas below the design flood elevation shall meet the requirements of Sections R322.3.4 and R322.3.6. - (C) The Florida Building Code, Building is hereby amended by the following technical amendments: - (1) Modify a definition in Section 202-1612.2 as follows: